stefanspringer1/SwiftGuide/README.md

 ## Comparing Swift against Java/C# regarding "problematic" events

+This is an overview of "dangerous" operations (which could cause a program to crash), in comparison to Java and C#.
+(Even if your progranm does not crash, your program still might do unexpected things e.g. because of an unnoticed number-overflow.)

 - None of these systems can handle problems within a program caused by "memory hunger", overflow aborts (recursion level too high) or problems in the virtual machine or corresponding problems caused by compiler errors.
 - Apart from these points, "everything" can be intercepted ("catched") in managed code systems such as Java or C#.
 - However, neither Java nor C# enforces catching all possible explicitly thrown exceptions (there are so-called "unchecked" exceptions whose handling is not enforced), and arithmetic operations or poorly implemented standard library APIs can throw implicit errors.
 A general try/catch wrapping must then be carried out for each job, for example.